Outlook Email Report Template 7

 RPM, DAS, Tintools, and Icetips.

-Potentially it can be used with much wider range of report templates.
+Potentially, it can be used with a much wider range of report templates.

-That is why we've done free "Try before buy version" of this template for you
+That's why we've produced a free "Try before buy version" of this template so you can

-Sending reports is the main job of Outlook Email Report template.
+Sending reports is the main job of the Outlook Email Report template,

-Nevertheless it can be used for composing and sending ordinary emails with Outlook.
+and yet it can also be used for composing and sending ordinary emails with Outlook.

-So you can populate email Subject, Body, Addresses and attachments directly from
+So you can populate the email Subject, Body, Addresses and attachments directly from

 Clarion fields and send them one-by-one or in batch mode.